bigredpandas/bigredpandas.github.io/index.md

 If you want to reach out to me, write me an e-mail to hello [at] jan-biederbeck [dot] de.

 ### Website
 This website is built on [jekyll](https://jekyllrb.com) using a modified version of the [bay theme](https://github.com/eliottvincent/bay) from [Eliott Vincent](https://github.com/eliottvincent).
 It is hosted on GitHub Pages.
+The bay theme as well as this modified version are open-source, but the content of this page (pictures, text) are - if not mentioned otherwise - copyrighted.
+If you want to use parts of it, please reach out to me.